toddaustin07/googlesheets/README.md

 ```
 npm install
 ```
-The required node modules (express and google-spreadsheet) will be installed to your project directory.
+The required node modules (express and google-spreadsheet) will be installed to your project directory's node_modules subdirectory.

 Do not try to run the node application yet!
 You must first set up authentication with Google.